cbig/zonator/inst/extdata/tutorial/basic/README.md

 Basic core-area Zonation run with weights using distribution smoothing (DS) to account for connectivity.
 Additionally, a fictional reserve network mask is used for hierarchical masking in order to find which additional areas would be the most suitable for reserve network expansion.

+### 06: Dummy for testing

+This is a copy of variant 05 **only meant to provide a test case** as variant which hasn't been run yet.
+The associated bat-file is named whit an extension batx so that it won't be run accidentally (e.g. if looping over all the bat-files).